HLiu526/HLiu526.github.io/about.md

 The name CB is for two meanings, the first is Crazy Bunny, and the second is Chinese Blogger.
 The Crazy Bunny is a sweet rabbit with very long ears from my neighbor.
 I decided on it as my blog name.
 I come from China and of course, I am a Chinese Blogger.

-I hope by this book to find friends who focus on the same areas.
+I hope by this blog to find friends who focus on the same areas.
 I have been living in Europe since 2014.
 Besides Chinese and English, I know German very well and try to learn some French and Spanish.

 Enjoy your reading time!